GovReady/govready-q/docs/source/migration_guide_086_090.rst

      - A "Portfolio" is created for each Organization with the same name as the Subdomain.
 Organizations continue to exist in database, but are not used.
    * - Users are associated with multiple subdomain organizations.
      - All users associated with single instance.
-     - Perserves users.
+     - Preserves users.
    * - User have different profiles for each subdomain organization.
      - User has single profile.
      - First profile is kept and can be edited by user.
    * - User "is staff" and "is super user" set in Django Admin.
      - User "is staff" and "is super user" set in Django Admin.
-     - Roles preserved, see Roles and Permissions in 0.9.0 section.
+     - Roles preserved, see Roles and Permissions in v0.9.0 section.
    * - Started and completed apps.
      - Started and completed apps.
      - All existing apps/questionnaires are preserved.
-Each questionnaire becomes associated with the "Portfolio" having the same name as Organization to which project was previously associated.
+Each questionnaire becomes associated with the "Portfolio" having the same name as the Organization to which the project was previously associated.
-   * - User sign in under each subdomain.
+   * - User signs in under each subdomain.
      - User signs in once.
      - Subdomain associates are removed.